Is your energy job safe?

 They face the slim times now which is the official reason for anyone who gets the boot during downsizing.
 In truth and deep down, there is another mechanism at play.

-Competition makes sure that the sickest players go down the drain and fittest will dominate the energy world in some years from now as they will use technology to become better, slimmer, more cost-effective and they get into the business of developing the new, better energy mousetrap.
+Competition makes sure that the sickest players go down the drain and the fittest will dominate the energy world in some years from now as they will use technology to become better, slimmer, and more cost-effective and they get into the business of developing the new, better energy mousetrap.
 But that’s not what they are doing today.

 Larry Page once said in an interview “We don’t have as many managers as we should, but we would rather have too few than too many.”

 The 20th century has seen the meteoric rise of the Middle Manager.
-It also saw the growth of the giant corporation which made armies of those Middle Managers necessary in order to build the corporate ladder which in turn was a necessity in order to exert control.
+It also saw the growth of the giant corporation which made armies of those Middle Managers necessary in order to build the corporate ladder which in turn was a necessity to exert control.
 The Peter Principle at its best.
-In theory at least, everyone rose to the level of his/her incompetence.
+In theory, at least, everyone rose to the level of his/her incompetence.
 I never fully subscribed to the Peter Principle as I think that there are other factors such as relationships and backscratching in play but let’s stick with the simple thing for the sake of this blog post.

 Today, technology makes the Middle Manager obsolete as for the first time it’s possible to use new collaboration tools to build very flat hierarchies where the leaders work directly with the teams.
-That’s the way it should have been from the beginning but how to you manage this when you have 20,000 people under your helm?
-The thick layer of management between those leading and those doing the crazy stuff is being demoted, outsourced, replaced by technology and eventually they get fired as they are as necessary as an athlete’s foot.
+That’s the way it should have been from the beginning but how do you manage this when you have 20,000 people under your helm?
+The thick layer of management between those leading and those doing the crazy stuff is being demoted, outsourced, replaced by technology and eventually, they get fired as they are as necessary as an athlete’s foot.

 They just skip the paperwork and the bureaucrats in the middle.
-When barriers between those doing the actual work and those with the authority and the vision to lead are taken out, great things happen and there will be a few energy companies that will make it to the top so quick, you won’t be able to go for a pee.
+When barriers between those doing the actual work and those with the authority and the vision to lead are taken out, great things happen and there will be a few energy companies that will make it to the top so quickly, you won’t be able to go for a pee.

 When Google started up they wanted to sell out to Yahoo for a million and were sent out the front door.
 They then went to Excite to sell for 750.000 and were sent out the back door.
 Both companies are toast today and Goggle rules the flock.
 How about that?
 Both companies were killed by their Middle Management.

 To be successful in the new, nutbag energy world of tomorrow, your teams will have to be able to do the impossible, the uncomfortable, the itchy, the outright crazy as it won’t be “Normal” that cuts cheese in the new lean, mean energy world.
-Just as corporate Yahoo and Excite could not make it against a razor sharp competitor like Google.
+Just as corporate Yahoo and Excite could not make it against a razor-sharp competitor like Google.
 Ideas must go straight from the head into action and Middle Management prevents that like a thick layer of pea soup with plenty of bread in it.

-How can an employee be empowered, have the mandate to act and do the unthinkable if there is no straight mandate from the top to the employee?
+How can an employee be empowered, have the mandate to act, and do the unthinkable if there is no straight mandate from the top to the employee?

 The energy world of tomorrow will have great employees and great leaders.
 Those mediocre will be gone, trust me on that.
 And Middle Management will be just a memory from the past.
 If you are in Middle Management now and can’t make the jump to the top real quick – you are toast.
 If you are an employee you might get lucky – you might also be toast if you were so far hiding in teams and you merely did as you were told.
-Oh, and if you are a leader you might find out that you are not really a leader after all.
+Oh, and if you are a leader you might find out that you are not a leader after all.
 Because chances are that you climbed the ladder through the Middle Management layer.

 And real leaders don’t even know what this is as they have never been there.